MDLPA: Trauma and Mental Disability Law

 Presented by: Michael Perlin, JD and Heather Ellis Cucolo, JD

-This program considers how issues involving trauma-induced mental disabilities (PTSD as an example) are dealt with in civil and criminal courts and other legal areas within the community.=
+This program considers how issues involving trauma-induced mental disabilities (PTSD, for example) are dealt with in civil and criminal courts and other legal areas within the community.

 The material is of primary interest to legal practitioners, mental health clinicians, forensic psychologists, other forensic mental health professionals, and disability advocates.
 In addition, the program includes a review of the policy and legal developments of various issues involving certain marginalized groups and populations, such as children, veterans, those discharged from psychiatric institutions, survivors of domestic abuse, forensic patients, and prison inmates.